onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 * Under "Schedule News Download" Select the new Pocket recipe under custom and fill out your credentials

 # Changelog
+## Pocket v1.4.1
+* Modified version of the plugin to get (1) The latest (more or less as the original version of the plugin) (2) and your content organized by tags!
 ## Pocket v1.4
 * The first photo in an article is now included with the article